Matiej/MetoMesurementsInPoland/README.md

-# Meteo Measurements in Poland
+# Meteo Measurements in Poland by Matiej

 A Spring Boot service to obtain data from air and synoptic weather stations in Poland.
 The application utilizes an external RESTful API providing data to government institutions.